carlofazioli/cardiathena/agent/ShooterAgent.md

 to save their high cards for future tricks.

 `get_hearts(cards : List) : List` Look through the received cards and return a list of all the hearts cards.

+`points_broken(partial_state : HeartsState) : Boolean` Check to see if either hearts or the queen of spades have been played.
+Points have been broken if any of those cards have been played.
+Otherwise, points have not been broken yet.

+`following_lead(partial_state : HeartsState, cards: List) : Boolean` Check if the player is capable of following the trick leader.
+First, it finds the lead card (denoted by 31-34) and calculates the suit by dividing its location by 13.
+Next, it takes one of the cards in the cards list, finds the suit of that card, and compares it to the lead card.
+Since the player can either follow suit or not, the encoded state will either have only cards that are the same suit or only cards that can not follow suit.
+This means you can get away with only comparing one card in the hand with the lead card rather than the entire hand.